nathanssantos/evolution-graph/README.md

 **default:** `14`

-Width in pixels applied on the timeline markers.
+Width and height in pixels applied on the timeline markers.

 ### **`timelineTrackThickness`**